-A student, who re-enrolls at the college after returning from 1st suspension, can enroll up to 6 credits (or up to 9 credits with the Dean of Academic approval), must achieve at least a 2.0 semester GPA, and must meet the qualitative and quantitative requirements for Satisfactory Academic Progress (SAP).
+A student, who re-enrolls at the college after returning from 1st suspension, can enroll up to 6 credits (or up to 9 credits with the Dean of Academic approval and when appropriate the Dean of Trades and Technology Division approval), must achieve at least a 2.0 semester GPA, and must meet the qualitative and quantitative requirements for Satisfactory Academic Progress (SAP).
 Otherwise, the student will be placed on second suspension.
 The second suspension is for at least one calendar year.
-After this period of time the student may apply for at least one calendar year.
-After this period of time the student may apply for readmission under the same provisions as those required of a suspended student.
+After this period of time the student may apply for at least one calendar year as those required of a suspended student.